rhevorn/shape/docs/API.md

 Export is intentionally conservative.
 Currently only representable tagged `shape.FromTags[T]()` plans are exported.
-Transforms, custom callbacks, fallbacks, custom JSON representations, `json:",string"`, byte slices, Go duration strings, and unsupported rules return `UnsupportedSchemaError`; they are never omitted silently.
+Transforms, custom callbacks, fallbacks, custom JSON representations, `json:",string"`, byte slices, Go duration strings, float32 values, URL rules, and unsupported rules return `UnsupportedSchemaError`;
+they are never omitted silently.
 Repeated rules intersect, and exported documents are detached from the cached plan.
 Patterns export only when the supported ASCII Go regexp subset can be translated to ECMA-262; unsupported flags and Unicode classes fail.

+`unique` exports only for scalar elements whose decoded equality matches JSON equality.
+Scalar pointers to strings, booleans, and integers preserve the null/value distinction; ordinary scalar slices that accept both null and zero, struct slices, and nested collections are rejected.
+Exported pointer uniqueness also includes the runtime deep-comparison limit as `maxItems`.

+Only exact `TaggedSpec[T]` values and pointers export.
+Wrapping or embedding a Spec does not make custom behavior exportable.

 The adapters describe constraints on JSON values, not every lexical detail of `encoding/json` (for example integer token spelling or duplicate object keys).